-Hiring hybrid or remote employees through First Ascent equips employers with a pool of graduates adept at excelling in various environments.
+Hiring employees through First Ascent equips employers with a pool of graduates adept at excelling in various environments.
 This translates to increased productivity, wider talent selection, and enhanced employee retention - all of which contribute to a more agile and competitive business landscape.

 To learn more about how we can work together to help your employees excel in the workplace, please complete the form below.
 Once we receive your request, a First Ascent team member will reach out to you.